What Makes Rome's Traditions Significant?

 More on La Befana’s origin and celebration can further illuminate this tradition's significance in Roman culture.

-Why should you attend the Festa di San Giovanni in Rome?
+Why Should You Attend the Festa di San Giovanni in Rome?

 The Festa di San Giovanni, celebrated on June 24th, honors St. John the Baptist with lively fireworks and a procession along the Tiber River, creating an electrifying atmosphere.
 This festival takes place in the San Giovanni neighborhood and is a favorite among both locals and visitors.
 The event is filled with traditional music and dance, while streets come alive with food stalls offering delicacies like porchetta sandwiches, typically priced at around €5.
 The evening culminates with a magnificent fireworks display over the Tiber, providing a spectacular end to the celebration.
 As you navigate through the festivities, the scents of grilled meats and the rhythms of music dive into you in the warmth of Roman hospitality.